TaitoUnited/full-stack-template/DEVELOPMENT.md

 * **canary**: Merge changes to the `canary` branch using fast-forward.
 NOTE: Canary environment uses production resources (database, storage, 3rd party services) so be careful with database migrations.
 * **prod**: Merge changes to the `master` branch using fast-forward.
 Version number and release notes are generated automatically by the CI/CD tool.

 Simple projects require only two environments: **dev** and **prod**.
-You can list the environments with `taito vc env list`.
+You can list the environments with `taito env list`.

-You can use the `taito vc` commands to manage branches, and the `taito deployment` commands to manage builds and deployments.
-Run `taito vc -h` and `taito deployment -h` for instructions.
+You can use the taito commands to manage branches, builds, and deployments.
+Run `taito env -h`, `taito feat -h`, `taito hotfix -h`, and `taito deployment -h` for instructions.
 Run `taito open builds` to see the build logs.
 See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/03-version-control.md) chapter of the [Taito CLI tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using a personal admin account after the CI/CD process has ended successfully.